outlandnish/ext-f1-tv/README.md

 - Volume control in UI is not synced with volume changes from keyboard
 - Mute / volume controls in UI do nothing for Google Cast
 - If video source is cast some time after loading, the token to access the stream expires.
 Click on a different stream and click back for it to load.
+- If the computer used to cast is resumed from sleep during a cast, the stream reloads

 ## FAQ + Troubleshooting